renzoe/LoRaWAN-Bandits/README.md

 ![Alt text](design/NodeA-AI-ClassDiagram.png?raw=true "Title")

-(A given ClassA end devbice may have more than one bandit [PolicyInterface] and use the same learned experience [Experience], we could even extend the ADRAgent to use more advanced RL agents like Markov Decision Process)
+(A given ClassA End Device may have more than one bandit [PolicyInterface] and use the same learned experience [Experience], we could even extend the ADRAgent to use more advanced RL agents like Markov Decision Process)

 ---------------------------